 Most students enter the program with an assigned faculty research mentor.
 The faculty mentor supervises the student's research activities.
 The student and their faculty mentor also monitor the student's progress toward completion of degree requirements.
-In the rare event that the student has not decided upon a regular faculty mentor by the time of registration for the first semester, the Director or their designee will function as the research mentor.
+In the rare event that the student has not decided upon a regular faculty mentor by the time of registration for the first semester, the Associate Chair, Division Director, or their designee will function as the research mentor.
 The student should consult regularly with their faculty mentor and update them of their progress in the degree program.

 Although students are advised by the Division Director or Designee each semester regarding curriculum and clinical training, faculty mentors should be aware of all aspects of the students' training.
-Mentors should meet with students regularly to see that research efforts are coordinated with divisional and departmental deadlines and requirements, and if appropriate, clinical training.
+Mentors should meet with students regularly to see that research efforts are coordinated with divisional and departmental deadlines and requirements, and if appropriate, coursework and clinical training.
 Students have responsibilities in addition to their research, and mentors should work with their students to make the process proceed smoothly.

 The Graduate Student Research Evaluation Form (Pink sheet) provides important feedback to the student and is to be filled out by the student and mentor each semester.
-Also each year, the PGSO Student Ombudsperson administers the Research Supervision Feedback Form to provide mentors with constructive feedback.

 Should the student's faculty mentor change from one semester to next, this change should be recorded in the student's department file.
 When the student is admitted to Master's or Ph.D. degree candidacy, the chairperson of the master's or Ph.D. research committee automatically becomes the student's faculty mentor.
-In the case of co-chairs, the student must designate in their file which co-chair will assume primary responsibility for academic advising.
+In the case of co-chairs, the student must designate in their file which co-chair will assume primary responsibility for mentorship.